 Ben Affleck Argo

-‘Argo’, is no stranger to being featured on the higher end of lists, after winning the Best Picture Oscar at the 85th edition.
-With ‘Gone Baby Gone’s and ‘The Town’s acclaim, everyone had pinned a lot of hopes on Affleck’s third film, which was adapted from Tony Mendez’s novel Master of Disguise.
-The film recreates the Iran Hostage Crisis during 1979, and the attention to detail, with Affleck’s decision to not juice drama out of a critical historic situation, while maintaining tension and unnerving humor, truly brings out his potential as a remarkable American filmmaker.
-Affleck entrusted himself to play the lead, and rounded up 2012 perfectly as an actor, with this and ‘To The Wonder’.
+Argo’ is no stranger to being featured on the higher end of lists after winning the Best Picture Oscar at the 85th edition.
+With ‘Gone Baby Gone’s and ‘The Town’s acclaim, everyone had pinned many hopes on Affleck’s third film, adapted from Tony Mendez’s novel Master of Disguise.
+The film recreates the Iran Hostage Crisis during 1979 with attention to detail.
+Affleck’s decision not to extract high drama from a critical historical situation while maintaining tension and unnerving humor brings out his potential as a remarkable American filmmaker.
+Affleck entrusted himself to play the lead and rounded up 2012 perfectly as an actor with this and ‘To The Wonder.’

 Ben Affleck Links: IMDb, Wikipedia